Arkema, chemical specialties, innovative chemistry

 Arkema is holding world leading positions on 90% of its business portfolio.
 Arkema’s strategy is based on innovation, an increased presence in the emerging markets and targeted acquisitions.

 A global specialty chemicals player ans France’s leading chemicals producer, benefits from strong competitive advantages.
 This was the outcome of a strategy which for six years has been focused on the expansion in higher growth regions and continuous innovation.
 This strategy has transformed Arkema into a specialty chemicals player.

 What exactly are specialty chemicals?

 Specialty chemicals are different from commodity chemicals due to their higher added value, lower tonnages and the fact that there are few players on the world markets.

-Speciality chemicals target niche markets and provide specific functionalities and performance.
+Specialty chemicals target niche markets and provide specific functionalities and performances.
 These products are the result of an intensive R&D process.

 Significant shift in Arkema's portfolio of activities

 As a result of the 2011 acquisition of Total’s speciality resins (Cray Valley's coatings resins and Sartomer's photocure resins), Arkema became one of the world’s major producers of coating materials and additives.

 In 2012, the Group reinforced its High Performnace Materials business segment with two other major acquisitions: the Seppic’s alkoxylates business and two Chinese companies specialized in biosourced chemicals, Casda Biomaterials and HiPro Polymers.

 Since 2006, acquisitions by the Arkema group have totaled €3 billion and and divestments €1.5 billion.
 As a result, nearly 60 % of its portfolio of activities has changed.